poojapk0605/poojapk0605/README.md

 # 👋 Hi, I'm Pooja Kannan

 🎓 Master’s student in Cyber-Physical Systems at Northeastern University (Graduating May 2025)
-🚀 DevOps | MLOps | Cloud Engineer in Progress · Member of the MLOps Community
+🚀 DevOps & MLOps in progress | GCP · Terraform · Kubernetes · Airflow | MLOps Community Member

 I specialize in building scalable, reliable cloud-native infrastructure using tools like **Terraform**, **Docker**, **Kubernetes**, **Jenkins**, and **GitHub Actions**.
 I'm currently developing an end-to-end MLOps pipeline with **Vertex AI**, **Airflow**, and **GCS** on **GKE** for chatbot automation.